-About twenty of the 54 men aboard went ashore, led by Captain Christopher Newport, who named the land "Cape Henry" in honor of the Prince of Wales.
-The party ventured to the north named the land "Cape Charles" in honor of the Duke of York.
+About 20 of the 54 men aboard went ashore, led by Captain Christopher Newport, who named the land "Cape Henry" in honor of the Prince of Wales.
+The party then ventured to the north and named the land "Cape Charles" in honor of the Duke of York.

 Their diaries and letters recorded that the land was of "faire meaddowes and goodly tall trees, with fresh-waters running through the woods."

-The three ships sailed up the great river from Cape Henry and on April 26, 1607, they founded the land that Captain Newport named Jamestown in honor of King James I.
+The three ships sailed up the great river from Cape Henry and the next day they founded the land that Captain Newport named Jamestown in honor of King James I.

 It was decided that Jamestown was a better place to disembark and establish their settlement.
 That very day, Reverend Robert Hunt held the first Church Service in the "New World."